ReventlessDev/reventless-core/packages/doc/docs/rescript-syntax.md

 let person = {name: "John", age: 42}
 ```

-Acess a single property by using the variable name (of the record value) and append a dot (`.`) followed by the property name.
+Access a single property by using the variable name (of the record value) and append a dot (`.`) followed by the property name.

 ```rescript
 let name = person.name